-The Prefix Prize is a new annual prize awarded to a professional photographic artist of any nationality.
-Presented by Prefix Institute of Contemporary Art in partnership with the Scotiabank Contact Photography Festival and Underline Studio, the inaugural prize will be launched in May 2021 in celebration of the twentieth anniversary of Prefix ICA and the twenty-fifth anniversary of Contact.
-The prize consists of three components: a cash prize of $2,000.00 CA, a published portfolio, and an exhibition presented in the surround gallery at Prefix ICA—all in the month of May on the occasion of the Scotiabank Contact Photography Festival.
-The Prefix Prize, which will have a reach of 1,128,000, will be awarded to artists at any stage of their careers who have yet to receive the recognition that they deserve.
+The Prefix Prize is an annual prize awarded to a professional photographic artist of any nationality.
+Presented by Prefix Institute of Contemporary Art with the support of presentation partners, Scotiabank Contact Photography Festival, Tangled Art and Disability, and Underline Studio, and founding partner, Partners in Art, the third annual prize will be awarded in May 2023.
+The prize consists of three components: a cash prize of $2,000.00 CA, a publication, and an exhibition—all in the month of May on the occasion of the Scotiabank Contact Photography Festival.
+The Prefix Prize, which has a reach of 1,128,000, will be awarded to artists at any stage of their careers who have yet to receive the recognition they deserve.

-The prize winner will be selected by an esteemed jury of five photographic art professionals, including representatives from Prefix ICA, Contact and Underline Studio, along with two additional experts drawn from the broader arts community.
-For the inaugural prize in May 2021, the jury includes Pamela Edmonds, senior curator, McMaster Museum of Art; Fidel Peña, creative director, Underline Studio; Bonnie Rubenstein, artistic director, Scotiabank Contact Photography Festival; and Scott McLeod, founding director, Prefix Institute of Contemporary Art, as well as one other juror yet to be announced.
+The prize winner will be selected by an esteemed jury of photographic art professionals, including representatives from the presentation- and founding-partner organizations, along with additional experts drawn from the broader arts community.
+For the third annual prize in May 2023, the jury includes Ryan Doherty, senior curator, Contemporary Calgary (Calgary, AB); Sean Lee, director of programming, Tangled Art and Disability; Bonaventure Soh Bejeng Ndikung, director (incoming), Haus der Kulturen der Welt (Berlin); Tara Smith, executive director, Scotiabank Contact Photography Festival; Brittany Waldner, senior designer, Underline Studio; Jennifer Young and Caroline Laxton, co-chairs, project development committee, Partners in Art; and Scott McLeod, founding director, Prefix Institute of Contemporary Art.

 Entrants for the Prefix Prize must be professional photographic artists who have completed their basic education or training and who have produced an independent body of artwork.
 The number of entries is limited in order to guarantee that the jury spends a significant amount of time in their assessment of each entry and to ensure that the entrant has a strong chance of winning.
 Entries will be accepted on a first-come, first-served basis.
 At their discretion, the jury may also choose to award up to two honourable mentions.